iExecBlockchainComputing/documentation-tools/overview/helloWorld/4-manageDataAccess.md

   storage during the protect data process).
 - `authorizedApp`: The address of the iExec App you want to authorize; it means the iExec App address you saved at the end of the last chapter.
-- `authorizedUser`: The wallet address of the user you want to authorize, by default it's the 0x, it means that you authorize all users.
+- `authorizedUser`: The wallet address of the user you want to authorize, in this example we added 0x, which means that you authorize all users.

 ## 🧩 Drum roll, please! 🥁